yeokm1/vibrate_alarm_clock/README.md

 This schematic only represents the logical connections I made.
 The physical connections differs due to space issues.
 Closest components used as Fritzing does not have them.
-1. MD030A as DRV8833 motor driver.( Pin A1 on the Arduino is connected to the sleep pin on the DRV8833.)
+1. MD030A as DRV8833 motor driver.
+(Pin A1 on the Arduino is connected to the sleep pin on the DRV8833.)
 2. 128x32 OLED as 128x64 OLED.
-3. Fio as Fio V3
+3. Fio as Fio V3 (Fio's DST Pin = Fio V3's RST Pin)
 4. RTC module as Chronodot

 <b>Stuff to note:</b>